What Are Stimulants?

-Stimulants are a category of drug that are used to aid individuals who suffer from cognitive disorders, weight issues, and sluggishness.
-Often referred to as ‘uppers’, stimulants are commonly associated with conditions like attention deficit hyperactivity disorder (ADHD).
+Stimulants are a category of drug that aid individuals who suffer from cognitive disorders, weight issues, and sluggishness.
+Often referred to as uppers, stimulants are commonly associated with conditions like attention deficit hyperactivity disorder (ADHD).

-It’s not uncommon to see weight loss due to the fact that these medications increase heart-rate and reduce appetite.
+It’s not uncommon to see weight loss, either, since these medications increase heart-rate and reduce appetite.
 Many users have difficulties with sleeping and find themselves relying on another substance to bring them down at the end of the day, which can lead to other addictive behaviors.

 If you or a loved one are struggling with reducing the dosage of any stimulants or discontinuing the use of the drug altogether, please contact us.
 We have certified addiction specialists available to assist in all protocols necessary with treatment.